Hafez al-Assad: Seizing power

 The Arab defeat in the Six-Day War, in which Israel captured the Golan Heights from Syria, provoked a furious quarrel among Syria's leadership.
 The civilian leadership blamed military incompetence, and the military responded by criticizing the civilian leadership (led by Jadid).
 Several high-ranking party members demanded Assad's resignation, and an attempt was made to vote him out of the Regional Command, the party's highest decision-making body.
 The motion was defeated by one vote, with Abd al-Karim al-Jundi (who the anti-Assad members hoped would succeed Assad as defense minister) voting, as Patrick Seale put it, "in a comradely gesture" to retain him.
+Assad's failure as defense minister in the war was linked to his still-insufficient qualifications - after all, he got the job rather because he was considered a reliable ally of Jadid: in addition, the horrific weakness of the Syrian army left no chance of victory.
 During the end of the war, the party leadership freed Aflaqites Umran, Amin al-Hafiz and Mansur al-Atrash from prison.
-Shortly after his release, Hafez was approached by dissident Syrian military officers to oust the government; he refused, believing that a coup at that time would have helped Israel, but not Syria.
+Shortly after his release, Assad was approached by dissident Syrian military officers to oust the government; he refused, believing that a coup at that time would have helped Israel, but not Syria.

 The war was a turning point for Assad (and Ba'athist Syria in general), and his attempted ouster began a power struggle with Jadid for control of the country.
 Until then Assad had not shown ambition for high office, arousing little suspicion in others.
 From the 1963 Syrian coup d'état to the Six-Day War in 1967, Assad did not play a leading role in politics and was usually overshadowed by his contemporaries.
 As Patrick Seale wrote, he was "apparently content to be a solid member of the team without the aspiration to become number one".
 Although Jadid was slow to see Assad's threat, shortly after the war Assad began developing a network in the military and promoted friends and close relatives to high positions.